sherpa/sherpa/README.md

 which will run a small test suite (the script may not be in your path, depending on where the installation step chose to install Sherpa).

-Note that the test may report several `WARNING` lines and failed attempts to load modules.
+Note that the test may report several `SKIPPED` lines.
 These messages are expected - as some of the tests require optional packages to be installed alongside Sherpa.
 These warnings may be ignored, as long as the test ends with an `OK` message.